Cersei Lannister: All the ways ‘Game of Thrones’ should have killed her

 Valonqar #2: The Queenslayer

-Jaime, squeezing through the smallfolk to enter the gate in King’s Landing, signals to his former Lieutenant in the Lannister army, Walder, to shoo him in.
+Jaime, squeezing through the smallfolk to enter the gate in King’s Landing, signals to his former lieutenant in the Lannister army, Walder, to shoo him in.
+(They’re all named Walder, aren’t they.)
 While his erstwhile underlings are about to face off against the Unsullied, Dothraki, and Northern troops, Jaime skips along deftly through the twisting, empty lanes of the capital.

 “Escape with me down through the tunnels before things get real.
 We’ll sail to Pentos in a tiny rowboat!”
-Jaime exhorts Cersei.
+Jaime exhorts.

 Enraged, Cersei replies: “Coward!
 Traitor!”
 She calls Qyburn over.
 “It’s time for Plan W!
 Wildfire will be their doom!
 Burn them all!”
 Cersei cackles.
 Before Robert the Strong can even unsheathe his sword, Jaime has dispatched the disgraced Maester and suddenly lunges for Cersei.